Current Year Teaching Chairs

-In 2023, six of the 15 Endowed Teaching Chairs are open for nominations.
-The first five chairs described below recognize a certified classroom teacher who has taught in the Chapel Hill-Carrboro City School (CHCCS) District for at least three years.
-The final chair recognizes a teacher new to the profession who shows promise and who has taught for fewer than three years.
-Check the descriptions below to see if a teacher you would like to nominate is eligible for a Chair in the 2023 cycle.
+This spring, 6 of the 15 Endowed Teaching Chairs are open for nominations.
+The first five Teaching Chairs described below recognize a certified classroom teacher who has taught in the Chapel Hill-Carrboro City School (CHCCS) District for at least three years with a start date no later than Sept 1, 2022.
+The final chair recognizes a teacher new to the profession (Beginning Teacher in year 1,2 or 3) who shows promise and who has taught for fewer than three years.
+Check the descriptions below to see if a teacher you would like to nominate is eligible for a Chair this school year.

 Elementary School Chairs

-Upper Elementary Chair for Excellence in Teaching Innovation (grades 3-5)
+Sockwell Chair for Excellence in Teaching Primary Grades (PreK-2)

 Middle School Chairs

-Zora Rashkis Chair for Excellence in Teaching Middle School Language Arts or Social Studies
+GlaxoSmithKline Chair for Excellence in Teaching Middle School Science or Math

 High School Chairs

-Elmo’s Chair for Excellence in Teaching High School Math or Science
+Bernadine Sullivan Chair for Excellence in Teaching High School English or Social Studies

 District-wide Chairs

-This chair, first awarded in the 2013-14 school year, honors outstanding teachers in the district who teach music, voice, visual and/or dramatic arts at any grade level.
-The chair is awarded on a three-year cycle and is sponsored by PTAs district-wide.
-This award recognizes a classroom teacher who has taught in the Chapel Hill-Carrboro City School (CHCCS) District for at least three years.
+This Chair, first awarded in the 2013-14 school year, honors outstanding Arts teachers in the district who teach music, voice, visual and/or dramatic arts at any grade level.
+The Chair is awarded on a three-year cycle.
+Nominate a Teacher for the Cultural Arts Chair

 Zora Rashkis Chair for Excellence in Teaching World Language

-Established in 2022-23 by a gift from the Zora Rashkis Trust to benefit PSF Teaching Chairs, this award honors outstanding licensed world language teachers, including teachers of French, Latin, Spanish, German, Japanese, and Chinese in grades K-12.
+Established in 2022-23 by a gift from the Zora Rashkis Trust to benefit PSF Teaching Chairs, this award honors outstanding licensed World Language teachers, including teachers of French, Latin, Spanish, German, Japanese, and Chinese in grades K-12.
 Eligible candidates will have at least three years as a certified teacher in the CHCCS District.
-The chair is awarded on a three-year cycle to one eligible teacher. (note: Dual Language teachers are not included in this award category)
+The Chair is awarded on a three-year cycle to one eligible teacher. (note: Dual Language teachers are not included in this award category).
+Nominate a Teacher for the Zora Rashkis Chair

 Burton Stuart Chair for Promising New Secondary Teachers in Math or Science

-The endowed fund, created by his son, honors Bud Stuart, a long-time math teacher at Chapel Hill High School and the first recipient of the first teaching chair awarded in the district.
-First awarded in the 2013-14 school year, the Stuart Chair is presented on a three-year cycle to a beginning teacher (fewer than three years teaching) who shows great promise in teaching math or science in either middle or high school.
+The endowed fund, created by his son, honors “Bud” Stuart, a long-time Math teacher at Chapel Hill High School and the first recipient of the first Teaching Chair awarded in the District.
+First awarded in the 2013-14 school year, the Stuart Chair is presented on a three-year cycle to a beginning teacher (less than three years teaching) who shows great promise in teaching Math or Science in either middle or high school.
+Nominate a Teacher for the Burton Stuart Chair